ROBO-BEV/Tapomatic/README.md

 3. Use "cd Tapomatics/v2020.0" command to navigate to the main code directory
 4. Finally run the command "python3 GUI.py" to start kiosk software running
 5. NOTE: Use "python3" and NOT "python", in step 5 or you will get run time errors!!!
+6. Open Google Chrome (best GUI compatibility) and type http://127.0.0.1:5000/ into URL textbox.
-6. Enter terminal input as prompted and have fun
+7. Hit enter and then type terminal input as prompted.
+Have fun nerd!

 Production Linode IP Addresses: